-3 NOMINATED EMERGENCY CONTROL ORGANISATION (ECO) FOR THE BUILDING 3.6 In y our role as the Chief Warden (and Deputy Chief Warden) : ~ You are in control of the emergency until the arrival of the Emergency Services.
-(Security will assist you, if resources allow). ✓ Be familiar with the layout of your area(s) of responsibility. \checkmark Understand the operation of the communication systems (if applicable). ✓ You will be required to maintain communications with your Wardens and occupants whilst the Emergency Services are managing the Emergency. √ Know the location of any staff with special needs and discuss evacuation procedures/options with them, in conjunction with the Floor Warden. √ Understand the operation of and correct use of Fire Extinguishers. ✓ Know the Emergency Alarms in your Building. ✓ Know the methods of raising the alarm. √ Know the location of the External Assembly Area(s) and alternatives. \checkmark Familiarise yourself with your role and the procedures for all emergencies. ✓ Always prioritise LIFE SAFETY first.
-3.7 In y our role as the Floor Warden (and Deputy) : You are in control of the emergency in your area of responsibility. √ Be familiar with the layout of your area of responsibility.
-1 Be familiar with the Communication systems available in your building.
-Know the paths of egress (and alternatives).
-Understand the operation of and correct use of Fire Extinguishers.
-Know the Emergency Alarms in your Building. × Know the methods of raising the alarm.
-V Know the location of the External Assembly Area(s). √ Understand RACE procedures: Remove people from immediate danger Alert others (eg raise the alarm if not sounding, dial (0) 000 and Security) Contain the Emergency (if possible) Evacuate/Extinguish (if trained and safe to do so) \checkmark Familiarise yourself with your role and the procedures for all emergencies \checkmark Always prioritise LIFE SAFETY first.
+3.6 In your role as the Chief Warden (and Deputy Chief Warden) : $\checkmark$ You are in control of the emergency until the arrival of the Emergency Services.
+(Security will assist you, if resources allow). ~ Be familiar with the layout of your area(s) of responsibility. √ Understand the operation of the communication systems (if applicable). ✓ You will be required to maintain communications with your Wardens and occupants whilst the Emergency Services are managing the Emergency.
+Know the location of any staff that have a permanent disability and discuss evacuation procedures/options with them, in conjunction with the Floor Warden. ✓ Understand the operation of and correct use of Fire Extinguishers. ~ Know the Emergency Alarms in your Building. $\checkmark$ Know the methods of raising the alarm. ✓ Know the location of the External Assembly Area(s) and alternatives. ✓ Familiarise yourself with your role and the procedures for all emergencies. √ Always prioritise LIFE SAFETY first.
+3.7 In y our role as the Floor Warden (and Deputy) : ~ You are in control of the emergency in your area of responsibility.